2011 St. Louis tornado: Tornado summary

-The tornado initially touched down near Creve Coeur Lake at 7:59 p.m.
-CDT (00:59 UTC) and moved into Maryland Heights where it produced EF3 damage.
-The tornado continued eastward and reached EF4 intensity in Bridgeton where a number of houses were completely destroyed.
-Afterwards the tornado traveled parallel to I-70 and struck Lambert–St. Louis International Airport, blowing out numerous windows and peeling away a large section of roof.
-The tornado then moved into the Berkeley neighborhood where it continued to produce EF2 damage, tearing the roofs from several homes.
-The tornado continued on through several more neighborhoods, causing roof damage to a church and two businesses in Ferguson, one of which completely experienced total roof loss.
-The storm also produced extensive tree damage and some roof damage to homes as well as partially removing the roof of an elementary school.
-Damage along this entire section of the storm's path was rated EF1 to low-end EF2.
-The tornado continued toward the Mississippi River resulting in mostly EF1 damage to trees, however EF2 damage occurred in Dellwood where extensive tree and utility pole damage occurred and three homes lost their roofs.
-EF2 damage continued as the tornado crossed into Illinois where about a hundred homes were damaged, three of which lost their roofs, and numerous trees were uprooted and snapped.

-The tornado hit Lambert–St. Louis International Airport, Missouri's largest, about 8:10 p.m.
-CDT (01:10 UTC).
-Three aircraft were on the tarmac with passengers aboard.
-Numerous passengers and other people were in the airport's terminals.
+The tornado touched down to the northwest of Creve Coeur Lake along Creve Coeur Mill Road at 7:59 PM (00:59 UTC).
+Damage was initially limited to EF0-EF1 level damage to trees along Creve Coeur Mill Road.
+The tornado began moving east, first reaching EF2 intensity near a golf clubhouse, where a flag pole and light were pushed over.
+The tornado briefly weakened to EF1 before reaching EF3 intensity in a subdivision in the northern part of Maryland Heights, where most walls of a house were collapsed.
+EF2 damage was also found in areas around the house, with EF1 damage in the northern part of the neighborhood along the edge of the track.
+Low-end EF2 damage continued further east.
+After crossing Highway 270, the tornado weakened to EF1 intensity as it impacted more homes on the other side of the highway.
+As the tornado moved into Bridgeton, it reached EF4 intensity along the northern side of Old St. Charles Road, with several adjacent homes in this area being flattened.
+A condo in the area was also heavily damaged by the winds, with a large portion of the roof and decking being torn off.
+High-end EF3 damage was also reported at several houses at the end of Beaverton Drive, with most being flattened.
+A power station and a few retail locations were also nearly flattened at EF3 intensity.

+The tornado weakened to a high-end EF1 as it crossed Highway 67 and Highway 70, damaging some houses in neighborhoods to the east.
+The tornado turned slightly north as it hit the eastern section of St. Louis Lambert International Airport at around 8:10 PM.
 Concourse C had a large section of its roof torn off when the tornado struck.
 Many windows at the airport were blown out, and signs were damaged as well.
-Vehicles outside were tossed by the tornado, including a van which was partially pushed over the edge of a parking garage.
-Lambert Airport released surveillance video showing debris swirling inside the airport as people ran for cover.
+Vehicles outside were tossed by the tornado, including a van that was partially pushed over the edge of a parking garage.
+Lambert Airport released a surveillance video showing debris swirling inside the airport as people ran for cover.
 It was reported that an aircraft was moved away from its jetway by the storm, with passengers still on board.
 One plane from Southwest Airlines was damaged when the wind pushed a conveyor belt used for loading baggage into it.
 American Airlines said that four of its planes were damaged, two of them significantly.
 One was buffeted by 80 mph crosswinds while taxiing in from a landing when the tornado hit and the other had possible damage to its landing gear.
-The tornado was rated an EF2 storm when it struck the airport.
+The tornado was at EF2 intensity when it hit the airport.